 The first step is to forward your domain email address to your personal Gmail.
 Email Forwarding is supported by most domain registrars and it's free.
 Just check your registrar's help docs to find this option.

-In my case, I'm using Porkbun, which provides this option for free.
+In my case, I'm using Cloudflare, which provides this option for free.
 So I forwarded my

 @domain.com email to my personal email address.